 On the surface, there’s a lot to like about Ariix.
 The company appears to have competent leaders, quality products that will be desirable for customers, and a wide variety of ways for its distributors to make money.
 Ariix also appears to value and respect its distributors with its Bill of Rights.
-All of these factors make the company favorable to other multi-level marketing ventures.
+All of these factors make the company stack up favorably next to other multi-level marketing ventures.

 However, many of the positives about Ariix should be taken with a grain of salt.
 The company is still young and largely unproven over the long haul.
 This may help to explain the lack of customer complaints, as well as the lack of information regarding the company.

 The high startup cost and scathing reviews from within the company are two things we do know, and two things that should be of concern to someone considering joining the company as a distributor.
 It’s not necessarily a company that should be avoided like the plague, but until the company is older and there is more information about it, one should approach a membership with Ariix cautiously.

 Look, I’ve been involved with network marketing for over ten years so I know what to look for when you consider a new opportunity.